Watts-Lab/team_comm_tools/docs/source/examples.rst

 	* The **turns** parameter, which we will discuss later, controls whether or not you'd like the FeatureBuilder to treat successive utterances by the same individual as a single "turn," or whether you'd like them to be treated separately.
 We will cache different versions of outputs based on this parameter; we use a subfolder called "chats" (when **turns=False**) or "turns" (when **turns=True**).

+.. _output_file_details:

+Output File Naming Details
+""""""""""""""""""""""""""""

 * There are three output files for each run of the FeatureBuilder, which mirror the three levels of analysis: utterance-, speaker-, and conversation-level.
 (Please see the section on `Generating Features: Utterance-, Speaker-, and Conversation-Level <intro#generating_features>`_ for more details.)
+These are generated using the **output_file_base** parameter.

+	* **All of the outputs will be generated in a folder called "output."**

+	* Within the "output" folder, **we generate sub-folders such that the three files will be located in subfolders called "chat," "user," and "conv," respectively.**

+	* Similar to the **vector_directory** parameter, the "chat" directory will be renamed to "turn" depending on the value of the **turns** parameter.

-However, this means that we require you to provide a path for where you would like us to store each of the output files; **output_file_path_chat_level** (Utterance- or Chat-Level Features), **output_file_path_user_level** (Speaker- or User-Level Features), and **output_file_path_conv_level** (Conversation-Level Features).
+* It is possible to generate different names for each of the three output files, rather than using the same base file path by modifying **output_file_path_chat_level** (Utterance- or Chat-Level Features), **output_file_path_user_level** (Speaker- or User-Level Features), and **output_file_path_conv_level** (Conversation-Level Features).
+However, because outputs are organized in the specific locations described above, **we have specific requirements for inputting the output paths, and we will modify the path under the hood to match our file naming schema,** rather than saving the file directly to the specified location.

 	* We expect that you pass in a **path**, not just a filename.
 For example, the path needs to be "./my_file.csv", and not just "my_file.csv"; you will get an error if you pass in only a name without the "/".

-	* Regardless of your path location, we will automatically append the name "output" to the fornt of your file path, such that **all of the outputs will be generated in a folder called "output."**
+	* Regardless of your path location, we will automatically append the name "output" to the fornt of your file path.

-	* Within the "output" folder, **we will also generate sub-folders such that the three files will be located in subfolders called "chat," "user," and "conv," respectively.**
+	* Within the "output" folder, **we will also generate the chat/user/conv sub-folders.**

 	* If you pass in a path that already contains the above automatically-generated elements (for example, "./output/chat/my_chat_features.csv"), we will skip these steps and directly save it in the relevant folder.